Hurricane Zeta: United Kingdom

 The remnant energy of Zeta crossed the United Kingdom on November 1–2, less than a day after Storm Aiden had impacted the country.
 Due to the risk of further heavy rainfall across areas previously impacted by Aiden, the Environment Agency issued more than 40 flood alerts ahead of the arrival of Zeta's remnants.
 The system re-intensified into a hurricane-force extratropical cyclone while centered off the western coast of Scotland on 1 November.
 Heavy rainfall resulted in the River Wharfe bursting its banks in West Yorkshire, flooding properties in the town of Otley.

 It was responsible for flooding in North Wales after bringing prolonged heavy rainfall to the region.
 The village of Dolgarrog suffered extensive damage after flash flooding inundated the entire village, including Dolgarrog railway station, causing the suspension of services along the Conwy Valley line.
 In Betws-y-Coed, the A5 road was closed; the nearby Dolgellau Bypass was also closed due to flooding.
 Several rivers burst their banks, including the River Dee, causing damage in Bangor-on-Dee, Corwen, Llangollen and Wrexham.
 In Trefriw, officers from North Wales Police rescued several residents from flooded homes overnight.

 High winds also caused disruption to transport.
 Along the A55 road in north Wales, speed restrictions were in place on the Britannia Bridge and around Conwy Tunnel, while Dyfi Bridge on the A487 was closed.
 The A525 was blocked by fallen trees.
 The M62 motorway was closed between Leeds and Manchester after high winds caused a lorry to overturn, landing on top of a van in the next lane.
 At Birmingham Airport, high winds caused difficulty for arriving aircraft.

+Records and naming

+Upon formation, Zeta became the earliest 27th Atlantic tropical or subtropical storm on record, surpassing the old mark of November 29, set by Hurricane Epsilon in 2005.
+It also became the latest major hurricane to strike the continental United States in the calendar year on record, surpassing the 1921 Tampa Bay hurricane.

+The 2020 season was the second (along with 2005) in which an alphabetic list of 21 storm names had been exhausted, necessitating use of the Greek alphabet auxiliary list.
+In March 2021, the World Meteorological Organization replaced that auxiliary list with a new 21-name supplemental list.
+As a result, the name Zeta will not be used to name another Atlantic hurricane.